direct to content

 History

-The Oseberg ship was found in a large burial mound at the Slagen farm in Vestfold and excavated in 1904.
-The ship was built in around 815-820 A.D.
-The ship was turned into a gravemound for a prominent woman.
-Under the ship was a thick layer of blue clay, while the mound itself was built up of turf.
-This explains the excellent state of preservation of the ship and the other objects of wood, leather and textiles.
+The Oseberg ship was found in a large burial mound at the Slagen farm in Vestfold, Norway and excavated in 1904.
+The ship was built around 815-820 A.D.
+Afterwards, it was turned into a burial mound for two women of high social standing.
+Underneath the ship was a thick layer of blue clay, while the mound itself consisted of turf.
+This explains the excellent state of preservation of the ship and the other objects of wood, leather and textiles that were found in it.
 With very few exceptions, these are objects that never survive in graves of the Viking period.

-The mound was plundered in ancient times, perhaps explaining why no jewellry or other objects of gold and silver, were found in the grave.The bow and stern of the ship are elaborately decorated with complex wood carvings in the characteristic "gripping beast" style, also known as the Oseberg style.
+The mound was plundered in ancient times, perhaps explaining why no jewellery or other precious metal objects were found in the grave.The bow and stern of the ship are elaborately decorated with complex wood carvings in the characteristic 'gripping beast' style, also known as the Oseberg style.

 Woodcarving on the bow.